 Help begins with a free and confidential consultation with JLAP staff, and services offered include assistance connecting to mental health providers, individual and group peer support, and assistance with reaching out to a peer who is struggling.

 Here’s one example of how your donations helped a JLAP participant:

 “Sally” had been unemployed for several months when she was referred to JLAP by a volunteer.
 In their first completely confidential meeting, the JLAP staff member realized that Sally was severely depressed.
 In addition to being unemployed, Sally had been caring for multiple ill family members, and it had taken a toll.
 Sally had no income, no savings, and no way to pay for treatment.

 The JLAP Treatment Fund paid for a limited number of appointments with a psychiatrist and medications.
 A JLAP volunteer drove Sally to the pharmacy to ensure there was no delay in getting Sally on the road to recovery.
 Another JLAP volunteer worked with Sally on her job search and networking.
 As her depression improved, Sally became more confident in her interviewing skills.

 Sally was employed within three months of her first appointment with JLAP.
 The total cost to JLAP’s treatment fund was only $675.00.

 When you use your charitable gift to establish an endowment, the gift is invested with two goals: to make the principal grow faster than inflation and to provide income for the designated program.
 The principal is never touched, and any earnings over a certain amount—usually five percent—are channeled back into the fund to grow it.
 Well-managed endowments can generate income indefinitely and therefore allow donors to establish a legacy.

 For information on alternative ways to give, including gifts by will, life insurance, stock, and securities, click here.
+For more information, please read our gift acceptance policy.
 Contact Theresa Browning at email@example.com or (317) 269-7864.